 - #2: The Wrong Offer.
 The framework you want to use here is Band-Aid, Cure.
-Band-Aid gives people the free quiz results that is a temporary solution for their problem, which segues into curating demand for the underlying cure, which is your offer.
+Band-Aid gives people the free quiz results that are a temporary solution to their problem, which segues into curating demand for the underlying cure, which is your offer.

 - #3: The Wrong Questions.
 Your questions have to diagnose a person’s situation, and they have to create demand for your offer.
 Just like a skilled salesperson will ask you questions to lead you to want the thing that they are selling more and more.